Adamcules/Hangman-Project/hangman/Readme_Hangman.md

         print (f'You have {self.num_lives} lives left.\n')
         print (self.word_guessed, "\n")

-Improvements to the game could include the user being able to import their own word list and also be able to set a difficulty rating.
+Improvements to the game could include the user being able to import their own word list and also be able to set different difficulty ratings